kaiwalyakoparkar/J.A.R.V.I.S/README.md

 # Jarvis
-This is a personal assistant programme......
+This is a personal assistant which does your work autmatically when you give it a input as your voice.
+This project is inspired from Ironman Film.

 This are special notes and pip packages to be installed